“Klaatu barada nikto!”

 Patricia Neal could literally do it all.

-And as the coming years would prove, Patricia Neal could do it all no matter what tragedies came her way.
+And as the coming years would prove, Pat would do it all no matter what tragedies came her way.

 That’s it for The Day the Earth Stood Still (1951).